jennifer4569/Bomberman/README.md

 # Bomberman
 ### Jennifer Zhang, Matthew Rabinowitz

+## Introduction
 Bomberman is a game where you are given a board (m x n) in which each space is either empty or has an obstacle (breakable/unbreakable).
 There are at most 4 players on the board, where one is the user, and there can be at most 3 enemies on the board.
 As of now, only 2 players can be on the board: the user and one enemy.
 The goal of the game is to be the last player standing.
 To achieve this goal, each player is given a set number of bombs, and each player can use those bombs to destroy breakable obstacles, get close to their enemies, and eliminate them.

+## Controls
+- Use the up, down, left, right keys to navigate your player (the white player)
+- Press spacebar to place a bomb
+- **r** : Shortcut to restart the game

 ## Features
 - **Main Menu**: You can start your game or exit the game.
 (Create Level not yet implemented in the Interface)
 - **Animation**: Player, enemy, and bombs have animations based on their movements.
   - Individual sprites are available in the Sprites directory.
 - **Enemy**: Enemy pathfinds its way to the user, bombing obstacles in the way and attacking the user when it is nearby

 ```diff
 - NOTE: Due to an unknown bug, we have temporarily disabled the feature listed below.
 ```